-Brian Kingsley was appointed Chief Academic Officer for CMS in August 2018.
-Brian had previously been the assistant superintendent of academics at Wake County Public School System.
-From 1998-2015, he held leadership positions in Broward County Public Schools, Fort Lauderdale, Florida.
+Brian Kingsley was the Chief Academic Officer for CMS from 2018-2021 and is now the Superintendent of Poudre School District in Colorado.
+From 1998-2018, Brian held leadership positions in Wake County Public School System and Broward County Public Schools.
 Brian earned his bachelor's degree in elementary education from Pennsylvania State University and a master's degree in educational leadership from Florida Atlantic University.

 What have you recently learned from a teacher?